 Meet The Team

-Larissa’s practice focuses on business and corporate planning, estate and wealth transfer planning, and trust and estate administration, primarily for high net worth families.
-Larissa’s experience includes advising clients on a wide variety of matters, including business planning and structuring, sophisticated income and estate tax planning, asset protection planning strategies, and negotiation of pre- and post-nuptial agreements.
+Larissa A. Gest is a partner at DUGGAN BERTSCH, LLC and member of the firm’s Trusts & Estates and Business & Corporate practice groups.
+Larissa focuses her practice on estate and wealth planning and business and corporate planning, primarily for high net worth families.
+Larissa’s experience includes advising clients on a wide variety of matters, including sophisticated income and estate tax planning, asset protection planning strategies, trust and estate administration, business planning and structuring, and general corporate matters.

-Larissa’s educational background includes attaining a Bachelor of Art and Science in Psychology with emphasis on Natural Science, a Juris Doctorate (Cum Laude), and a Masters in Business Administration from Loyola University Chicago.
+Larissa earned a Bachelor of Art and Science in Psychology degree from Loyola University Chicago, a Juris Doctorate degree (Cum Laude) from Loyola University Chicago School of Law, and a Masters in Business Administration degree from Loyola University Chicago Quinlan School of Business.

-Larissa has also been recognized by her peers in the legal community and was named a 2021 Rising Star by Illinois Super Lawyers Magazine.
+Larissa is a member of the Chicago Bar Association and Chicago Estate Planning Counsel.
+She has also been recognized by her peers in the legal community and was named a 2021 and 2022 Rising Star by Illinois Super Lawyers Magazine.

 When a professional baseball player is accused of using performance-enhancing drugs (“PEDs,” inclusive of hormones for purposes of this article), the implications can be catastrophic.